 Results: Shotgun Lipidomics to Study the Effects of Cigarette Smoke on the Lungs of Mice

 The total normalized lipid concentration was identified and quantified from the 14 most abundant lipid classes which was slightly elevated for the PE, PEO, PC, PCO, PI, and PG lipid classes, and some downregulation was observed for SM, LPE, and PA lipids, while no difference could be seen for TAGs and PS [1].
 Authors: How would you like JoVE’s voiceover to pronounce PE, PEO, PC, PCO, PI, PG, SM, LPE, PA, TAGs, PS?
+P-E, P-E-O, P-C, etc

 LAB MEDIA: Figure 3A.